 After we had walked through the rescue centre it was time to follow the waterfall trail.

-The main Kuang Si waterfall is at the far end (top) of the trail but the main attraction here are all the pools it passes through on the way downstream.
+The main Kuang Si waterfall is at the far end (top) of the trail but the main attraction here is all the pools it passes through on the way downstream.

 The route to the top of the falls